Opentrons/opentrons/hardware/README.md

 ### Simulated CAN bus

 Runs a simulated CAN network using a socket server.
-This supports the `opentrons` interface.
+This supports the `opentrons_sock` interface.

 #### Usage